MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchase-price-discount-payment-agreements.md

 If no special price can be calculated for the item on the line, then either the last direct cost or the unit price from the item card is inserted.

-## <a name="see-related-microsoft-trainingtrainingmodulesset-up-prices-discounts-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/set-up-prices-discounts-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/set-up-prices-discounts-dynamics-365-business-central/index)

 ## <a name="see-also" />See also